Human Pose Transfer with Augmented Disentangled Feature Consistency

 \section{Related Work}

-Generative adversarial networks (GANs)~\cite{Goodfellow2014} have achieved tremendous success in image-to-image translation tasks, whose goal is to convert images from one domain to a different domain.
-Pix2Pix~\cite{Isola2017} proposes a framework based on cGANs~\cite{Mirza2014} with an encoder-decoder architecture~\cite{Hinton2006}; CycleGAN~\cite{Zhu2017} addressed this problem by using a cycle-consistent GANs; DualGAN~\cite{Yi2017} and~\cite{Hoshen2018} are also unsupervised image-to-image translation methods trained on unpaired dataset.
+\dif{ Generative adversarial networks~\cite{Goodfellow2014} and Diffusion models~\cite{Ho2020denoising} have achieved tremendous success in image generation tasks, whose goal is to generate high-fidelity images based on other images or text prompts from a different domain. } Pix2Pix~\cite{Isola2017} proposes a framework based on cGANs~\cite{Mirza2014} with an encoder-decoder architecture~\cite{Hinton2006}; CycleGAN~\cite{Zhu2017} addressed this problem by using cycle-consistent GANs; DualGAN~\cite{Yi2017} and~\cite{Hoshen2018} are also unsupervised image-to-image translation methods trained on unpaired datasets.
 Similarly, ~\cite{Liu2017,Bousmalis2017,Huang2018} are also image-to-image translation techniques, but they try to generate a dataset of the target domain with labels for domain adaptation tasks.
-The above works can be exploited as a general approach in the human pose transfer task, while the precondition is that they have a specific image domain which can be converted to the synthesized image domain, e.g., using a pose estimator~\cite{Cao2017} to generate a paired skeleton image dataset.
-Different from the image-to-image translation methods, {\ourmethod} improved the quality of the synthesized image by adding consistency constraints in the feature space.
+The above works can be exploited as a general approach in the human pose transfer task, while the precondition is that they have a specific image domain \dif{that} can be converted to the synthesized image domain, e.g., using a pose estimator~\cite{Cao2017} to generate a paired skeleton image dataset. \dif{ Based on the diffusion model, Diffustereo~\cite{Shao2022diffustereo} proposes a diffusion kernel and stereo constraints for 3D human reconstruction from sparse cameras.
+MotionDiffuse~\cite{Zhang2022motiondiffuse} leverages the diffusion model on the text-driven motion generation task.
+In this work, we focus on the 2D pose-guided motion transfer task, which differs from the above 3D reconstruction and test-driven tasks. } Different from the image-to-image translation methods, {\ourmethod} improved the quality of the synthesized image by adding consistency constraints in the feature space.